-^{147 &}quot;Women Build Nations" conference, at: https://nabtu.org/wbn/ only rises to 18%.150 This has important implications for gender equity not only within the industries themselves, but also in the way in which the built environment develops.
+^{147 &}quot;Women Build Nations" conference, at: https://nabtu.org/wbn/ building trades workers are women, and when you add architects, planners, and surveyors, the number only rises to 18%.
+This has important implications for gender equity not only within the industries themselves, but also in the way in which the built environment develops.
 Efforts to increase the numbers of women in these industries need to focus on recruitment and also retention, by ensuring equal pay, improving advancement opportunities and changing workplace culture.